starswap/WBGSAlgorithms/Algorithms/Day 9 Dijkstra's Algorithm/problemFormulation.md

 TL;DR - Dijkstra's Algorithm finds the shortest path across a network by storing all of the points in a queue, ordered by the distance to them from the start.
 You repeatedly process the first item on the queue, checking if it allows access to another node along a shorter path than the path that was previously required to access it.
+It has two main problems which both occur when the network in question has specific characteristics - these reduce the efficiency but not the accuracy of the result.
+We will improve on these problems tomorrow with A* Search.

 <h1>Day 9</h1>
 <h2>Dijkstra's Shortest Path Algorithm</h2>